alexzagrean/github-repositories/README.md

 Github account finder is a web application that allows users to easily find a user's account and see it's repositories.

+* Search for a github account (live results showing as you type)
+* Choose the account you're looking for
+* Check out the account and visit it's github page
+* Visit from the list of repositories what catches your eyes

 ## Demo link

 You can access the app at [https://alexzagrean.github.io/github-repositories/](https://alexzagrean.github.io/github-repositories/)